Chr15w1986/Motor-Werks/TESTING.md

 **Unfixed bugs**

-* Three errors remain in Chrome dev tools Console on the live version of the site. <br>
+* Two errors remain in Chrome dev tools Console on the live version of the site. <br>
     - Two of these errors relate to AWS CORS policy and sitewebmanifest within S3.<br>
-    - The last error is to do with bootstrap.scrollspy, this is necessary for the site but throws an error.<br>
     - Although I have tried to research these issues, I have not found a cure, thus these errors remain.<br>
     - The functionality of the site is not affected by these errors.<br>

 **Fixed bugs**

 * While testing on safari, a bug was found with dark mode switched on, relating to the form input not showing any text at all.
-    - This was a simple fix by setting text-input colour to #000 (black).
+    - This was a simple fix by setting text-input colour to #000 (black).<br>
+    - There was an error to do with bootstrap.scrollspy, this was found in the scripts.js file from bootstrap this is necessary for the site but threw an error anyway.
+The fix for this was removing the if statement within the mainNav scroll spy code.
+The site functions as normal.<br>
+    - Another error I kept getting in the console was for mailchimp, not being able to load the `mc-validate.js` file correctly.
+I moved the script to the bottom of the base.html file and that cured the problem.

 To navigate back to the main README click [here](README.md)